rusty-labs/CrossfireTelemetryReader/README.md

 # CrossfireTelemetryReader
-Reading crossfire telemetry from serial data
+Basic project to read ELRS telemetry from serial data